McOwino20/foodie/README.md

 ### Contact

-If you want to contact with me you can reach me on [ExpressMessenger](https://isa9.xyz/projects/ExpressMessenger/app).
+If you want to contact with me you can reach me via [Email Address](malto:info@isa9.xyz).

-### License